 Shetland Pony Grand National

 These most diminutive of creatures aren’t left out of the Grand National program.
 Taking place at a range of differing venues, the race sometimes features hurdles, and sometimes doesn’t, but is always entertaining.
 The ponies are all ridden by children, with any money raised going to a designated charity each year.
-If there’s one race guaranteed to raise a smile, it may well be this one.
+If there’s one race certain to raise a smile, it may well be this one.

 Greyhound Grand Nationals